 Microplane Lemon Zester is perfect for zesting citrus because its sharp, fine blades make it easy to remove just the flavorful outer zest without scraping into the bitter white pith.
 Its precise design ensures you get the best flavor and aroma for your recipes, with minimal effort and mess.

 - Lemon curd is a must for filling the muffins!
 Store bought lemon curd is a good choice if you're short on time.
-If you want to make it from scratch, this is a very popular recipe.

 - Lemon zest produces the most lemon flavor!
 It is the key ingredient in the muffin batter.
 Rub it with the sugar for the best flavor.